error-central/diffenv/README.md

 ##  Overview

-diffenv gathers and compares runtime environment metadata, intended to remedy "It works on my machine but not on yours -- Why?"
+diffenv gathers and compares runtime environment metadata, intended to remedy the common developer situation of "But it works on my machine!
+What's different about your environment?"

 Simplified example usage:
 ```bash